JeffNeville/ACRB/articles/Chapter 18 The Price Is Right for Robots.md

 **The Price Is Right for Robots**

+**Your pricing and promotion strategy won’t survive the next wave of AI**

 Retailers have spent decades perfecting the art of pricing for human shoppers.
 Eye-tracking studies informed banner placements.
 Behavioral economists tested price points ending in 99\.
 Marketing departments refined the psychology of promotional language.
 That expertise now faces obsolescence.
 Artificial intelligence shopping agents are beginning to negotiate, compare, and purchase on behalf of consumers.
 They ignore marketing images, bypass promotional banners, and require something retailers have rarely provided: prices, offers, and terms expressed as structured data.

 The shift from persuasion to precision represents more than a technical upgrade.
 It threatens the foundations of retail strategy.
 Brands built on emotional storytelling must now compete on machine-readable value.
 Merchandising instincts honed over careers must be codified as logical operators.
 The question is whether established retailers can adapt their pricing infrastructure before algorithmic demand becomes the dominant channel.